 - Initially, a new CEO takes office and gains the requisite knowledge and experience to launch initiatives that encourage growth and bolster success.
 Over time, however, that same individual may become more risk-averse, more content with the status quo, slow to adapt to change and late to capitalize on emerging opportunities.
 Your degree of complacency is a sure measure of effectiveness in the CEO role.
 Ensure you still have a solid appetite to take on bigger risks and challenge the status quo.

 Clearly, there’s no simple and easy answer to optimal tenure as CEO.
-Five to seven years’ duration for a talented leader is often a commonly accepted timeframe.
+Seven to ten years’ duration for a talented leader is often a commonly accepted timeframe.
 This horizon is long enough to make significant progress on key opportunities and rectify major challenges while avoiding the delusion that skills and competence will always be optimal for a rapidly changing landscape.
 Keep in mind, however, that organizations can do well with top executives in roles for various lengths of time.
 If you’re going the distance, keep in mind that a driving passion, inspiring vision, ambitious agenda, balanced focus and appetite for change will be key factors to continued success.

 To learn more about obtaining actionable, high quality executive feedback, contact me at firstname.lastname@example.org or 250-882-8830.